Frequently Asked Questions

 How do you arrive at the number of 300 people?

-Based on the Dispersal Act, the national government has given the municipality of Aalten a task of 157 reception places.
-Regional agreements have adjusted this to 200, which has also become the legal obligation.
-The college now opts for a location for a maximum of 300 persons because from that number COA offers full support in the areas of security, day care, care and guidance.
-This ensures more peace and structure for residents and the environment.
+The national government has assigned the municipality of Aalten a target of 157 reception places based on the Distribution Act.
+Regional agreements have adjusted this to 200.
+That number has also become a legal obligation.
+The municipal executive has now opted for a location for a maximum of 300 people because the COA offers full support in terms of security, daytime activities, Health guidance for that number of people.
+This provides more peace and structure for residents and the surrounding area.

 Is the plan to accommodate families or loners or a combination?